apache/celix/documents/development/README.md

 ### C++ Enums

 - Use `CamelCase` (starting with a capital) for enum types names.
+- Use `enum class` instead of `enum`.
-- For `enum class`, Use `SNAKE_CASE` for enum values without a celix/class prefix.
-Note that for values names no prefix is required because enum class values are scoped.
+- Use `SNAKE_CASE` for enum values without a celix/class prefix.
+Note that for enum values no prefix is required because enum class values are scoped.

 Example:
 ```c++